-3.3.2 David P. Ausubel - Meaningful Verbal Learning
+3.3.3 David P. Ausubel - Meaningful Verbal Learning

-Ausubel, like Gagne, emphasises the essence of systematically guided exposition in the teaching-learning process.
+Ausubel, like Gagne, emphasizes the essence of systematically guided exposition in the teaching-learning process.
 The key is the careful sequencing of experiences so that any unit taught is related to previous experiences.
-It is the continuity or ratability between the learners existing cognitive structure and the material to be learned that makes the new material meaningful to him.
+It is the continuityor ratability between the learners existing cognitive structure and the material to be learned that makes the new material meaningful to him.
 It is his contention that learning through reception is not necessarily by note.

-Unlike Bruner, Ausubel does not see any justifiable reason for introducing a learner to a problem-solving situation before he has internalised the new learning material.
-If the material can be meaningfully organised by the teacher, then the need for the student to discover is removed and the process of learning is greatly facilitated.
+UnlikeBruner, Ausubel does not see any justifiable reason for introducing a learner to a problem-solving situation before he has internalized the new learning material.
+If the material can be meaningfully organized by the teacher, then the need for the student to discover is removed and the process of learning is greatly facilitated.
 To Ausubel, learning by discovery is time wasting and inefficient.

-For Ausubel, those parts of the learner's cognitive structure (i.e. organised knowledge), which provides the necessary interactions necessary for meaningful meaning, are called "subsumers".
-Ausubel defines a subsumer as a generalised body of knowledge possessed by the learner for anchoring new knowledge.
+For Ausubel, those parts of the learner's cognitive structure (i.e. organized knowledge), which provides the necessary interactions necessary for meaningful meaning, are called "subsumers".
+Ausubel defines a subsumer as a generalized body of knowledge possessed by the learner for anchoring new knowledge.
 By means of such subsumers the learner is able to relate the new material with what is already known.
-Where relevant subsumers do not exist, he advocates the use of "advance organisers".
+Where relevant subsumers do not exist he advocates the use of "advance organizers".

 Ausubel begins the instructional sequence with a set of broad but comprehensive statements at a higher level of abstraction to what is to be learned.
-He calls such statements "advance organisers."
-These organising statements are learned already; i.e. his cognitive structure.
-This can be represented thus:
+He calls such statements "advance organizers."
+These organizing statements are learned already; i.e. his cognitive structure.